Sihyeon Villa, Sagittarius

 The clouds pulled away, revealing the bright of the sun and the looming mountains below.

-In the room with no windows, no doors, and no exits, the six children dashed around in excitement.
+In the room with no windows, no doors, and no exits, the seven children dashed around in excitement.
 It was a game of tag, it seemed.
 They wove around the candles littering the floor, stumbled over the stacks of books that rose up like pillars, and bumped into the bookcases lining the walls.

 Tau watched them go from where he sat alone at the gameboard table before he slammed his hand against his leg and jabbed a finger in their direction.
 “Stop running!”